-In the second one, the Alliance alleged that: 1) "the Corps lacked the authority to issue a Section 10 [of the Rivers and Harbors Act of 1899] permit for activities on the outer continental shelf unrelated to the extraction of resources from the seabed" and 2) that "the Corps failed in a variety of ways to satisfy its obligations under the National Environmental Policy Act."
+In the second one, the Alliance alleged that: 1) "the Corps lacked the authority to issue a Section 10 [ of the Rivers and Harbors Act of 1899 ] permit for activities on the outer continental shelf unrelated to the extraction of resources from the seabed" and 2) that "the Corps failed in a variety of ways to satisfy its obligations under the National Environmental Policy Act."
 Judge Tauro rejected both of these claims, adopting the reasoning of an amicus curiae brief filed by the Conservation Law Foundation.
-Its amicus brief argued that federal law authorizes the Corps of Engineers to perform an environmental review of offshore wind projects and that review under the National Environmental Policy Act (NEPA) is sufficient to protect the public from environmental dangers.
+Its amicus brief argued that federal law authorizes the Corps of Engineers to perform an environmental Policy Act (NEPA) is sufficient to protect the public from environmental dangers.
 Judge Tauro agreed that, under Section 10 of the Rivers and Harbors Act of 1899 and Section 4(f) of the Outer Continental Shelf Lands Act, the Corps has the authority to review the environmental impact of all improvements on the continental shelf regardless of purpose (Hartland).